agurusa/coding_challenge/README.md

 Good commit messages | | x
 Good repo structure | | x

 ## A Note On Budgeting Time
 These tasks might take much more time than I estimated above.
 That's completely ok.
+Github can be a beast the first time you use it, and there's a learning curve to reading coding docs.
 Check in with me if your MVP is taking longer than 3 hours, and maybe we can **pair**.